gjrtimmer/traefik-certmanager/docs/INDEX.md

 The Traefik CertManager manages the handling of certificates of Traefik IngressRoutes.

+[Cert Manager](https://cert-manager.io) handles only default Kubernetes `Ingress` kind.
+This manager provides the management so that the [Cert Manager](https://cert-manager.io) can provide certicates for the Traefik `IngressRoute` kind.

 ### Prerequisites

 The following prerequisites must be met before the Traefik CertManager can be used.